bikashxsharma/country-api/README.md

 ## Country Store
-A web app which lists countries in the world.
+A web app that lists countries in the world.
 List of countries is fetched from https://restcountries.eu/

+#### Live link:

 ### Features

-- Change color theme from left drawer
+- Change the color theme from the left drawer
 - Search countries by name
 - Add countries to the cart
 - View list of countries in the cart